vitkarpov/jblocks/README.md

 **[API Doc](https://vitkarpov.com/jblocks)**

-JBlocks helps to create interface components in a functional programming flavor.
+JBlocks helps to create interface components in a functional programming flavour.

 It's build on the following simple rules: